229 Ross Hall

 - are not officially enrolled at ISU for the semester the 314 test-out is being offered

 The English 314 test-out exam has three parts.
-Part One consists of 40 multiple-choice questions.
+Part One asks you to define and discuss six key terms from the textbook.
 Part Two requires composition of a technical definition.
-Part Three asks you to assess the efficacy of a technical document.
+Part Three asks you to adapt a technical document for different audiences.

 To access the exam at the Online Testing Center computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
-You must submit the exam before the end of the three-hour time frame or the lab closing time, whichever comes first.
+You must submit each part of the exam before the end of the 50-minute time frame or the lab closing time, whichever comes first.

 For further information on the Online Testing Center hours and rules at 2552 Gilman, go to http://www.testcenter.iastate.edu/2552-gilman/.

 To ask for accommodated testing arrangements, contact Student Accessibility Services (https://sas.dso.iastate.edu) to request a Notification Letter.
-The completed Notification Letter must be dropped off to Deanna Stumbo, English Department, 229 Ross Hall, by no later than noon on Wednesday, September 2, 2020.
+The completed Notification Letter must be emailed to email@example.com by no later than noon on Wednesday, September 2, 2020.

 Registration for the Exam

 You must complete and submit the English 314 Test-Out Registration Form – Fall 2020.
-Upon receipt of your registration form, you will receive a confirmation email that you are registered.
-Please Note: If you do not receive a confirmation email within 1-2 business days, contact Deanna Stumbo at email@example.com.
+Upon receipt of your registration form, you will receive an email that will provide you with the information you need to set up your three separate 50-minute sessions for the exam and study material.

 The Fall 2020 registration deadline is noon on Wednesday, September 2, 2020.
 A $100 fee will be placed on your university bill.
 The $100 fee is nonrefundable unless you cancel your registration by sending an email to firstname.lastname@example.org by noon on Wednesday, September 2, 2020.